nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_etc.md

 - **Anonymous:** Lambda functions are anonymous, meaning they don't have a name like regular functions do.
 They are defined using the lambda keyword followed by parameters and an expression.

+**Small:** Lambda functions are typically used for small tasks and simple operations.
+They are often used where a function is needed for a short period of time and creating a named function would be overkill.

 <br>
 <br>